CaptMcAwes0me/cisco_scripts/troubleshoot_registration/README.md

 ## INSTALL/RUN

-- Python3 (tested on Python 3.12.3) on Mac OSX.
-- Download/save "troubleshoot_registration.py" script.
+- Download/save "troubleshoot_registration.py" script on FMC and FTD that troubleshooting is to be done.
-- To run "python3 parse_route_table.py"
+- To run "python3 troubleshoot_registration.py"

  ## HOW TO USE